firefly-iii/docs/docs/docs/firefly-iii/about-firefly-iii/architecture.md

 ### Frontend

 The [`/frontend`](https://github.com/firefly-iii/firefly-iii/tree/main/frontend) folder contains the code of the new Vue frontend.
 Check out `src` for all the details.
-It's a Vue based frontend with separate pages.
-In the future, I hope to create an SPA, but for now it's separate pages, supported by views from [`resources/views/v2`](https://github.com/firefly-iii/firefly-iii/tree/main/resources/views/v2).
+It's a Vue based frontend build using Quasar.